 “When we think of the collectible world and where it has evolved today, sports and pop culture continue to collide,” said Jeff Heckman, Topps global director of e-commerce.
 “We could not think of a better way to expose trading cards to a new audience than working to reinvent some of the classic baseball cards and personalities of the game of baseball through the eyes and hands of many of the world’s greatest pop culture figures of today.”

-Each artist will be highlighted along with the cards, which are available for $19.99 or both for $34.99 only via this page on the Topps website (you will likely also find them on eBay from dealers who buy in quantity).
-Hand-numbered artist proof copies are more expensive.
+Each artist will be highlighted along with the cards, which are available for $19.99 or both for $34.99 only via this page on the Topps website (you can also find them listed via this eBay search from dealers who buy in quantity if you missed any or just want a slightly cheaper price and are willing to wait a few extra days).
+Hand-numbered artist proof copies that are also being sold are more expensive.

 The subjects will range from Jackie Robinson’s first Topps card (1952) to Mike Trout’s Rookie Update (2011).
-The set kicked off Wednesday with Yankee fan/artist Jacob Rochester’s work on Sandy Koufax’s 1955 rookie card and Dodger fan/jewelry designer Ben Baller’s work on Ichiro’s 2001 rookie card.
-Trout and Robinson were added Thursday.
+The set kicked off with Yankee fan/artist Jacob Rochester’s work on Sandy Koufax’s 1955 rookie card and Dodger fan/jewelry designer Ben Baller’s effort on Ichiro’s 2001 rookie card.

 “When I was a kid, baseball cards were currency,” Baller told MLB.com.
 “That was the original barter item.
 When [the project] was presented to me, I was like ‘Are you kidding me?'”